langjam/langjam/README.md

 ## Finding a group

-If you are looking to find a group or chat with other participants, we'll have a public discord that you can join in the week leading up to the first jam. **Update:** The [discord](https://discord.gg/YxuJPVuyQ9) is now open.
+If you are looking to find a group or chat with other participants, we have a [discord](https://discord.gg/YxuJPVuyQ9).

 ## Team size